 Phase B: Extend the revision API with support for parents

-Phase B is where we start adding some new small/medium size features to the Entity API in core, primarily adding parent revisions (for nonlinear revisions).
+Phase B is adding support for tracking parent revisions (for nonlinear revisions).
 Tracking where revisions come from is important in order to be able to solve conflicts between revisions made in different environments.
+This phase only required in order to make progress with Phase H.

 This phase will introduce an experimental module for moderating publishing state on individual content entities.
-An MVP UI will be provided.
+Plan issues:

 Phase D: Enable archive/purge storage